 - 1. Understand that technology is often critical to enabling competitive advantage, and provide examples of firms that have used technology to organize for sustained competitive advantage. - 2.
-Define the following concepts: brand, scale, switching costs, differentiation, network effects, and distribution channels. - 3.
-Provide examples of how technology can be used to create or strengthen the resources mentioned above.
+Understand the value chain concept and be able to examine and compare how various firms organize to bring products and services to market. - 3.
+Recognize the role technology can play in crafting an imitation-resistant value chain, as well as when technology choice may render potentially strategic assets less effective. - 4.
+Define the following concepts: brand, scale, data and switching cost assets, differentiation, network effects, and distribution channels. - 5.
+Understand and provide examples of how technology can be used to create or strengthen the resources mentioned above.

 Management has no magic bullets.
 There is no exhaustive list of key resources that firms can look to in order to build a sustainable business.
 And recognizing a resource doesn't mean a firm will be able to acquire it or exploit it forever.
 But being aware of major sources of competitive advantage can help managers recognize an organization's opportunities and vulnerabilities, and can help them brainstorm winning strategies.
+And these assets rarely exist in isolation.
+Oftentimes, a firm with an effective strategic position can create an arsenal of assets that reinforce one another, creating advantages that are particually difficult for rivals to successfully challenge.